sharmi1206/elections-2019/README.md

 To run the program

-Prior to run the program , extract the following zip files inside electionsentiment folder old-data.zip, publicsentiments.zip, train.zip
+Prior to running of the program , extract the following zip files inside electionsentiment folder
+a. old-data.zip, b. publicsentiments.zip, c. train.zip

 1. Crawl tweets :